The State of the Mechanical Science Market

 On-the-job training: Long-term on-the-job training

-Working environment: Technicians are generally climbing ladders to work atop turbines as high as 300 feet tall.
+Working environment: Technicians are generally climbing ladders to work atop turbines topping approaching 300 feet tall.

 Wind turbine technicians: